 One of my concerns as a ‘creative person’ using the Technique was that the frequent breaks would interrupt my flow if I was in ‘the zone’ – you know how it is, so engrossed in work that by the time you come up for air you realise that what felt like minutes was actually hours – but I found that as the breaks are fairly short, as long as I don’t get distracted with something else during that time I can quickly pick up from where I left off.

 So far I feel that using the Pomodoro® Technique is definitely helping to focus my thoughts and I am noticing I feel more relaxed when tackling a task and moving on the next one.
-Also instead of trying to beat the timer by rushing through a set task, I have personally found it more effective to let the task spread over several of 25-minute segments if need be, especially when writing articles or blog posts that require more research.
-Overall this approach has led to increased productivity in my work days.
+Also instead of trying to beat the timer by rushing through a set task, I have personally found it more effective to let the task spread over several 25-minute segments if need be, especially when writing articles or blog posts that require more research.
+Overall this approach has led to increased productivity in my workdays.
 The Promodoro® Technique is great for working your way through dreaded admin, as it helps to overcome the tendency for wandering minds.
+And, to get super efficient (– I’m not there yet!) there is the Pomello app that turns your Trello cards into Pomodoro® tasks.

 You can adjust the time of the segments to suit what feels natural to you, some people find 90 minutes works for them or a bit less.
 Since using the Pomodoro® Technique I have gotten into my own rhythm and have found that 45 minutes with a five or ten-minute break works best for me and that my body clock has adjusted to the pattern in that I now find myself automatically stopping after 45 mins without the aid of a timer.